BabyKangaroo117/Frugl-APP/Weekly-Reports/Weekly Report 11-1-2023.md

 - Have trouble with
   - Azure key vaults, started looking for other solutions.
   - Learning the Entity Framework Core architecture.
 There is a lot to it.
+  - Ran into bot issues with the shoprite webscraper.
+May not be able to set specific zipcodes.
 - Stuck on
   - Understanding the setup for the controller classes and how to create them from the models.
 #### Next Week Goals